-The Student Senate and Freshman Forum make up the legislative branch of SGA.
+The Student Senate makes up the legislative branch of SGA.
 The purpose of the legislative branch is to discuss issues relevant to students, prepare legislation, and debate policy resolutions or initiatives related to the issues before casting a vote.
 Senate meetings occur every Thursday at 3:30 p.m. in the Student Government Association Chambers.